DanielELopez94/BostonBurgerReviews/README.md

 # Boston Burger Reviews
 <hr>

-_A first stop for the best Boston-based burgers._
+*A first stop for the best Boston-based burgers*.

 This application will allow to you view and add reviews on Burger restaurants in the Boston area.
 > **Note**: This is a team project to create a first webapp.